bmealhouse/next-redux-saga/README.md

 # This project is no longer maintained!

-Because `next.js` has grown massively and other packages with bedder support have covered the `redux-saga` SSR functionality.
+Because `next.js` has grown massively and other packages with better support have covered the `redux-saga` SSR functionality.
 See [#79](https://github.com/bmealhouse/next-redux-saga/issues/79) for more information.

 [![npm version](https://img.shields.io/npm/v/next-redux-saga.svg)](https://npmjs.org/package/next-redux-saga)